jbtuku/student-webdev-labs/reflection.md

 3. Was there something that you wish had been explained better?

-For this exercise I believe all are explained properly.
+For this exercise I believe all are explained properly but if functions part can be describe more clear way it will be helpful.Some parts I found little bit confusing.

 4. Were there other exercises that might have helped you learn this week’s topic a little better?